senserf/picos/README.txt

     A few mods by Wlodek. udaemon patched a bit - to be slightly less stupid. diag fixed to properly display formatted items.
 Segmentation errors on reset eliminated.

+R061111A:

+    A few mods by Wlodek + cosmetics needed to make the stuff compile on 64-bit Linux systems.